 For New Customers in Need of a Moisture Analyzer

 Photovolt Instruments emphasizes the importance that their equipment is rugged and easy to use.
-Surprisingly their customers are often not scientists but rather equipment managers, factory managers and military personnel – and for that reason Photovolt has gone to great lengths to insure their products are easy to use.
+Surprisingly their customers are often not scientists but rather equipment managers, factory managers, and military personnel – and for that reason, Photovolt has gone to great lengths to ensure their products are easy to use.

 “Typically, you’d take a sample whether its mineral oil or a powder – and drop it into the vessel or inject and have it titrate the amount of water in the sample.
 But there are somethings that are a plastic or solid – they are something that won’t dissolve or are too big to fit in the vessel so that’s where the 2010 comes into play.
 The 2010 is an option but really only a very small amount of our customers need the full use of the 2010 – thus we designed the Aquatest 1010.”

 – Robert Pranis, PhD., Senior Technical Consultant at Photovolt Instruments